trolster/urcli/README.md

 #### Notifications

 The assign script updates every 30 seconds to see if you've gotten a submission assigned.
-If you've been assigned a submission it will notify you vith a desktop notification:
+If you've been assigned a submission it will notify you with a desktop notification:

 <img src="README/ss_desktop_notifications.png" alt="Desktop notifications on a Mac" width="700px">

-You will also get a notification when you get new student feedback:
+You will also get a notification when you get new feedback from students:

 <img src="README/ss_feedbacks_notifications.png" alt="Desktop notifications on a Mac" width="700px">